7 Reasons To Rethink Dropshipping

 First, I want to dispel the idea that everyone who works from home does so in a fabulous location while looking gorgeous.
 I’m a telecommuter myself, and I’m currently sitting at an ugly (yet ergonomic) desk with my hair in a sloppy bun and no makeup on my face.
 I am wearing real pants today.
 Please, hold your applause.

 Secondly, and more importantly, I want to cast out the myth that dropshipping is easy and risk-free.
-While there is certainly less up-front financial risk to drop-shipping, it is far from risk-free, with hazards that include high shipping costs, low profit margins, and little quality control.
+While there is certainly less upfront financial risk to drop-shipping, it is far from 100% safe.
+Hazards include high shipping costs, low profit margins, and little quality control.
 And, while you may travel anywhere you like as a dropshipping merchant, you may find that you don’t have the resources to do so quite as quickly (or as easily) as you expect.

 Before I go busting these myths, let’s first take a minute to define dropshipping.
 Stay with me.